How grab rails are funded in Australia

 - Funds minor home modifications for eligible Victorians whose needs aren't covered by NDIS.

-- OT-prescribed; I install to the SWEP prescription.
+- OT-prescribed; the installer fits to the SWEP prescription.

 Source: swep.bhs.org.au